sh3ee3sh/sync-to-odysee/README.md

 # WIP sync to odysee
-A guide on how to sync directories/do batch upload of video to odysee using lbrynet.
+A guide on how to sync youtube channels and directories/batch upload of video to odysee using lbrynet.
-After searching for guides I gave up looking and went to go figure out myself, but now here's a guide for anyone else before with my situation.
+After searching for guides I gave up looking and went to go figure out myself, but now here's a guide I couldn't find before.

 Requirements:

 yt-dlp (if wanting to sync youtube channels)

-a linux distro of your choice I use Arch but I don't think this will make much of a difference if you use something else
+a linux distro of your choice (shouldn't matter what you use, but I use arch for this btw)

-(No Windows support use Windows Subsystem for Linux for now at least)
+(No Windows support use Windows Subsystem for Linux or a virtual machine for now at least)

 bash (idk if fish or zsh would work with the scripts i'll be providing)